meowcat/MSNovelist/README.md

 * A `RUNID` (based on the timestamp when running the script) identifies the processing results.
 * The SIRIUS results are stored in `DATAFOLDER/sirius-RUNID` and used as input for MSNovelist.
 * If `SPECTRA` is a **folder**, it is assumed to be a pre-processed SIRIUS 4.4.29 workspace and used directly as input for MSNovelist
+  * Note: This is SIRIUS 4.4.29 and not the current SIRIUS version - so you cannot use data processed with the current SIRIUS version.
 * MSNovelist is then run.
 * If a fingerprint cache exists in `DATAFOLDER/fingerprint_cache.db`, it is used, otherwise a new cache is created at this path
 * The used configuration file is deposited as `DATAFOLDER/msnovelist-config-RUNID.yaml`.